lydtechconsulting/component-test-framework/README.md

 Enable the MariaDB database via the property `mariadb.enabled`.
 The database is available on port `3306`.

-Override the main configuration in the application's `application-component-test.yml` file to connect to the Dockerised MongoDB, for example:
+Override the main configuration in the application's `application-component-test.yml` file to connect to the Dockerised MariaDB, for example:

 ```
 spring: